Milo Ventimiglia: Film and television; This Is Us

 After working with writers Mark Neveldine and Brian Taylor on Pathology, Ventimiglia appeared in the pair's next film, Gamer.
 Ventimiglia also starred in the Xavier Gens apocalypse thriller film, The Divide.

 Ventimiglia was the voice of Wolverine in the English dub of the Marvel Anime: Wolverine anime series and reprised his role in an episode of the Marvel Anime: Iron Man and an episode of Marvel Anime: Blade.
 He did not return to voice Wolverine in Marvel Anime: X-Men, due to that series portraying an older Wolverine, instead Wolverine was voiced by Steven Blum.
 He played Ned Stax, a former marine, in Frank Darabont's short-lived neo-noir crime drama Mob City for TNT.
 He also reprised his role as Jess Mariano in Gilmore Girls: A Year in the Life in November 2016.
 After this, he reportedly told USA Today that, "I hear rumors that they're bringing back everything that I've ever been a part of...
 I think it's exciting.
 At times, though, I think it's too much.
 There are more stories to tell with a lot of these characters, but at the same time some of these characters for some of us actors are more than a decade in the past.
 It was exciting going back to Gilmore Girls for the four Netflix movies, but I'm satisfied with it.
 I think the stories were told.
 I think it was great for the audience and fans to get just one small taste of that world again.
 But, at the same time, I think people should not get so greedy."

 Beginning in the fall of 2016, Ventimiglia starred opposite Mandy Moore in the critically acclaimed NBC period drama series This Is Us playing Jack Pearson, the patriarch of a middle-class family in late 1980s/early 1990s America.
-Ventimiglia stars in the upcoming suspense thriller Devil's Gate, alongside Amanda Schull.
+In 2017 Ventimiglia starred in the suspense thriller Devil's Gate alongside Amanda Schull.
 For his role as Jack Pearson, Ventimiglia received his first Emmy nomination in the category Outstanding Lead Actor in a Drama Series.

 In 2019, Ventimiglia starred opposite Amanda Seyfried in the film adaptation of The Art of Racing in the Rain, based on the novel by Garth Stein.